Welcome to Twist Class 2021-22

 Things to Remember

-(please ensure your child comes into school wearing their kit on this day).
+This half term, PE is on a Tuesday (please ensure your child comes into school wearing their kit on this day).

 Spellings will be given out on a Friday for a test the following Friday.